Identifying Causal Effects in Information Provision Experiments: The Local Least Squares Estimator

 The assumptions in the active case are weaker than in the passive case because in the active case researchers observe all participants update beliefs in response to new information.
 The experiment {reveals} heterogeneity in belief updating.
-In contrast, in a passive design, researchers need to use observables to {infer} heterogeneity in belief updating for a control group that the researcher never sees update their beliefs.
-This suggests that researchers interested in implementing an LLS estimator may find active designs more attractive since they reveal more information about belief updating.\footnote{There are many design considerations beyond the scope of this paper. \citet{haalandJEL} dicuss implementation considerations of active and passive control designs. \citet{listExperimentalistLooks25} discusses within- and between-subject experimental designs more generally.}
+In contrast, in a passive design, researchers need to use observables to {infer} heterogeneity in belief updating for a control group that the researcher never sees update their beliefs.\footnote{Recall that the learning rate is identified from the observed update $\alpha_i = \bp{X_i - X_i^0} / \bp{S_i(Z_i) - X_i^0}$, which is undefined for the passive control group that receives no information.
+Randomization is enough to ensure that the learning rates have the same distribution in both groups, but the individual learning rates are not directly identified in the passive control group. } This suggests that researchers interested in implementing an LLS estimator may find active designs more attractive since they reveal more information about belief updating.\footnote{There are many design considerations beyond the scope of this paper. \citet{haalandDesigningInformation23} discuss implementation considerations of active and passive control designs. \citet{listExperimentalistLooks25} discusses within- and between-subject experimental designs more generally.}